 Drug Test City drug tests are made to the same standards with the same cutoff levels as most drug tests used nationwide.
 Purchase our 12 panel cups to see for sure what is on a 12 panel drug test .

-Past a certain point urine dilution will raise suspicions or lead to a failed test, however for someone that doesn’t drink the recommended daily allowance of water under normal circumstances drinking water can significantly lower the concentrations of metabolites in your urine without turning the urine completely clear and without failing an analysis for low creatinine levels.
+Past a certain point urine dilution will raise suspicions or lead to a failed test.
+Clear urine is the most common reasons for raising suspicions.
+However, for someone that doesn’t drink the recommended daily allowance of water under normal circumstances drinking water can significantly lower the concentrations of metabolites in your urine without turning the urine completely clear and without failing an analysis for low creatinine levels.

 Federal Recommendations for Drug Test Cutoff Levels